microsoft/scmsamples-InventoryOnHand/scripts/LocalizationSync/LOCALIZATION.md

 2) Make the control emit the key

+You can optionally use the automatic script for this step.
+See: [automatic script](#optional-keep-json-and-bundles-in-sync-automatically)

 - File: `Solution/Export/Controls/msdyn_Inventory.Mobile.Controls.Localization/bundle.js`
 - At the top, find the array of keys (it starts with entries like `"msdyn_scm_Next"`, etc.).
 Add: